 1. What is the purpose of a residency CV?

-The purpose of a residency CV is to highlight your experiences that are relevant to your training in the speciality you’re applying to.
+The purpose of a residency CV is to highlight your experiences that are relevant to your training in the specialty you’re applying to.
 This document should summarize these experiences in a succinct, comprehensible manner.

 2. What is something I should avoid when crafting my CV?